alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 To achieve this, We'll reference Tensorflow's [official tutorial](https://www.tensorflow.org/tutorials/keras/text_classification) and recreate the Basic Text Classifier as a workflow tool!

 Upon completing this guide, you will know how to:
-- Develop, debug, and troubleshoot using the Python and UI SDKs
+- Develop using the Python and UI SDKs
 - Exchange data between UI and Python SDK processes; during both `UPDATE` and `RUN` modes
 - Use metaprogramming, Python SDK, and the UI SDK to create editable configuration and dynamic behaviour between or during workflow runs
 - Package and use 3rd party libraries from `npm` and `pypi` in a tool